 Obstructive sleep apnoea is marked regular pauses in breathing during sleep.
 In children, the obstruction is due to oversized adenoids or tonsils.
 The breaks or pauses in breathing occur hundreds of times during sleep, thus disrupting sleep without the sleeping child (and his parents) knowing about it.
 Continuous Positive Airway Pressure (CPAP) machine can help keep the child’s airways open while he sleeps thanks to the pressurized air that the machine delivers through the mask.

-Recent studies indicated that CPAP therapy on children with OSA can generally improve not only his quality of life but also behavior issues.
+Recent studies indicated that CPAP therapy on children with OSA can generally improve not only his quality of life but also behaviour issues.
 CPAP treatment may prove to be difficult for children to tolerate but the end result is worth the difficulty.

 Effective Length of Nightly Therapy